AlonsoVallejo/ESP32_IoT_GreenHouse/backend/readme.md

 - Ensure Firebase credentials (`esp32_project_serviceAccountKey.json`) are valid.
 - Monitor server logs via PM2 to confirm connectivity changes and Firebase reinitialization.
-- Make sure your ESP32 devices send valid JSON payloads to the server.
+- Make sure your ESP32 devices send valid JSON payloads to the server, including the `irr` field for irrigation status.

 ---